cnunlp/Chinese-Simile-Recognition-Dataset/README.md

 ### Labels
 #### Labels for Simile Sentence Classification
-Classification labels are assigned to each sentence.
+Labels for simile sentence classification are assigned to each sentence.

 | Label | Meaning |
 | :----------------------- | :------ |